-Talk about dominating a market.
+Talk about dominating a market!

 Locally-owned and operated franchise businesses don’t “dot the landscape” on the freeway and turnpike exits that I passed-and sometimes used; they own it.
+And we did business with several of them along the way.

-The business model of franchising provides opportunities for people that want to own what they do.
+The business of franchising provides opportunities for people that want to own what they do.
 It also offers franchisors that are hell-bent on dominating a market-do so.

 You’re going to need gas-there’s no getting around it, unless you’re interested in buying what my friend, Barry Moltz, tested out.